Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

-\begin{enumerate} \item Most of the box folds in this paper will satisfy $z_0 \geq t_0$ (in fact, most will satisfy $z_0 \geq e^{s_0}t_0$), so for simplicity, the reader can focus on the ``in particular'' statement.
+\item Most of the box folds in this paper will satisfy $z_0 \geq t_0$ (in fact, most will satisfy $z_0 \geq e^{s_0}t_0$), so for simplicity, the reader can focus on the ``in particular'' statement.

-\item We will often abuse notation and refer to the domain of $h^{PL}$ as either $\{z=0\} \times \{s=s_0\} \times [0,t_0]$, $\{s=s_0\} \times [0,t_0]$, or sometimes simply $[0,t_0]$.
-The complement of the domain of $h^{PL}$ in $[0,t_0]$ is the set of points whose Liouville flowlines do not pass through the fold.
+\item We will often abuse notation and refer to $h^{PL}$ as a partially-defined function on $\{s=s_0\} \times [0,t_0]$ or simply $[0,t_0]$.
+The complement of the domain of $h^{PL}$ in $[0,t_0]$ is the set of points whose Liouville flowlines do not pass through the fold, called the \textit{trapping region}.
 For example, if $z_0 \geq t_0$ then this region is $[e^{-s_0}t_0, t_0]$.
-We will refer to this as the \textit{trapping region} of the box fold.
-Also, because $\Pi^{PL}$ is not a smooth hypersurface, we are abusing the notion of ``flowline.''
-In the present section, this is unimportant, but it leads to some subtle and significant complications when we round corners and smooth out the hypersurface in Section \ref{section:box_folds_smooth}.
-Another consequence is that, in the discussion of piecewise-linear folds, we will be sloppy about including and not including certain $t$-values like $0, t_0$, and $e^{-s_0}t_0$.
-For example, we may refer to a trapping region of $\Pi^{PL}$ as $(e^{-s_0}t_0, t_0)$ or $[e^{-s_0}t_0, t_0]$, even though there are technically no flowlines passing through $\{s=s_0\} \times \cap \{t=t_0\}$ or $\{s=s_0\} \times \cap \{t=e^{-s_0}t_0\}$ due to edges and corners of the fold.
-Again, this is unimportant in the context of piecewise-linear folds.

-\item Both the statement of Lemma \ref{lemma:PL_box_fold_holonomy_low} and the proof presented below may obfuscate the simplicity and elementary nature of the idea.
-The picture that the reader should keep in mind is Figure \ref{fig:box2}.
-In particular, the proof may seem unnecessarily detailed, because the qualitative behavior of the flowlines can be visualized easily and computed algebraically using Figure \ref{fig:box2} as a reference.
-However --- to state the obvious --- the dynamics become more complicated in higher dimensions, and it becomes impossible to visualize the behavior in its entirety.
-Thus, we will need to rely on casework arguments by working with the characteristic foliation directly.
-In that sense, the primary purpose of the proof of Lemma \ref{lemma:PL_box_fold_holonomy_low} is to function as a warm-up for the more intricate arguments in higher dimensions. \end{enumerate} \end{remark}
+\item As $\Pi^{PL}$ is not a smooth hypersurface, we are abusing the notion of ``flowline.''
+Consequently, when discussing piecewise linear folds we often do not carefully address $t$-values like $0, t_0$, and $e^{-s_0}t_0$.
+For example, we may refer to a trapping region of $\Pi^{PL}$ as $(e^{-s_0}t_0, t_0)$ or $[e^{-s_0}t_0, t_0]$, even though there are technically no flowlines passing through $\{s=s_0\} \times \{t=t_0\}$ or $\{s=s_0\} \times \{t=e^{-s_0}t_0\}$ due to edges and corners of the fold.
+In the present section this is unimportant.
+Intervals and trapping regions will be stated precisely when we consider smooth folds in Section \ref{section:box_folds_smooth}.